-Appendix C. Auto-configuration classes
+Appendix C: Auto-configuration Classes

-Here is a list of all auto-configuration classes provided by Spring Boot, with links to documentation and source code.
+This appendix contains details of all of the auto-configuration classes provided by Spring Boot, with links to documentation and source code.
 Remember to also look at the conditions report in your application for more details of which features are switched on.
 (To do so, start the app with --debug or -Ddebug or, in an Actuator application, use the conditions endpoint).

-C.1 From the "spring-boot-autoconfigure" module
+10.C.1. spring-boot-autoconfigure